 “A”: Stands for “Average”.
 Typically teams signing up for this division are looking for a more recreational level of play as compared to “AA”

 Our sports function in leagues unless otherwise designated as a tournament.
 Teams are scheduled into leagues with a four or five game regular season with the possibility of playoffs.
 Each team plays approximately one game a week in the evening or on the weekend.
-Open, Women’s, and Co-Rec leagues are available in most sports and teams chose their ability division (“A” = Average or “AA” =Above Average) based on the experience level of team members.
+Open, Women’s, and Mixed leagues are available in most sports and teams chose their ability division (“A” = Average or “AA” =Above Average) based on the experience level of team members.
 Many of our leagues have team limits and fill fast so registering well before the listed deadline is always advised.
 Tournament structures are typically dependent on the number of teams/individuals who register.
 The exact structure will be explained at each tournament’s captains meeting.
 Refunds for team entry fees may only be requested prior to the listed deadline for that sport.

 All players in fall/spring leagues must be current Boston University students with a Terrier Card, or BU faculty/staff who hold a valid FitRec Center Membership (for sports held in the FitRec Center).
 Alumni are not allowed to participate in spring and fall programs; however they are allowed to participate in summer leagues.
 Eligible individuals who do not possess a FitRec Membership may purchase an IM Membership which gains them access to the building for their specific game times.
 Please see below for more information on the IM Membership option.

 To be eligible for playoffs, players must be either on the original roster, or have been added at a regular season game (via a roster add form) at which they were present and planned to participate.
 Club sport team members may participate in their corresponding Intramural sports.
 An IM team can only have two members of the corresponding sport represent their team on any given night.
 This means that a team may have more than two club members on their roster, as long as only two come to any one game.
+People who have competed professionally or at the varsity collegiate level in their sport are not eligible to compete at the intramural level.

 Non-FitRec member BU students/faculty/staff who wish to participate in an Intramural Sports league that takes place in FitRec have the option of purchasing an IM Membership.
 This option gains a non-FitRec member access to the building during their scheduled game times for the current semester.
 To purchase, visit MyFitrec and under Adult Programs, click “Intramural Registration” and submit payment for “Intramural Membership”.
 After registering, please e-mail IMSports@bu.edu with your team’s name and sport in which you are playing.
 Players will not receive swipe access but will check in at the FitRec front desk prior to their games.